Sleep: The Missing Fitness Component for Soccer Players

 It's something you do every night...and while doing it you probably end up dreaming about a goal you hope to score in your next soccer game.

 You could train and practice with the soccer ball for hours and hours but if you don't get enough of this one thing then you won't be able to perform like you'd dreamed.
+Yes, it's sleep that a lot of soccer players aren't getting enough of.

 And I'm sure you've heard about how fans yell and sing outside the hotels of visiting soccer teams during big tournaments so the players can't sleep?
 Yes, this happens quite a bit, with soccer fans setting off fire alarms off and lighting fireworks outside the hotels of opposing teams.
 They might even try to call the players rooms and wake them up.
 This is all because sleep is so important and something we take for granted.

 Results of a new poll from the National Sleep Foundation confirm what most people already know: we're really tired and you need more sleep.
+How long do soccer players need to sleep?

 Although experts recommend at least eight solid hours of sleep a night for optimum health and well-being, the majority of us get less than seven, and a third of the population sleeps six and a half hours a night or less.
 Nearly half of those polled say they will forfeit sleep in order to accomplish more.